The Naughtiest Girl in the School: Harry Dunn

-Although Harry Dunn is introduced as a sly-faced boy and a cheat.
-His behaviour was dealt with and cured by the Meeting.
-His relationship with Elizabeth started out badly, with Elizabeth paying a nasty trick on him, slapping him and calling him a cheat when he was not one anymore.
+Although Harry Dunn is introduced as a sly-faced boy and a cheat, his behaviour was dealt with and cured by the "Meeting".
+His relationship with Elizabeth started out badly, with Elizabeth playing a nasty trick on him, slapping him and calling him a cheat when he was not one anymore.
 But he was a kind and generous boy and would do anything to make Elizabeth forget about their fight.

 John Terry

-Like Richard, John Terry is also a one sided boy, devoted to gardening and little else.
+Like Richard, John Terry is also a one-sided boy, devoted to gardening and little else.
 Elizabeth and John have a very good relationship early in the book.
 John is fond of gardening, due to his and Elizabeth′s common interest in gardening, they become good friends, Elizabeth helping John with his gardening.

-Michael Townsend

-Michael was Joan's twin brother who died from an illness while Joan survived.
-As a result, Joan's parents ignored her until Elizabeth's actions instigated a meeting and Joan's mother told Joan the truth at Whyteleafe.
-Michael was described as "bonny and laughing" while Joan was described as "sulky and selfish" and Joan's parents couldn't help loving him more as they always wanted a boy and didn't care much for girls.

-Ms Belle and Ms Best
+Miss Belle and Miss Best

-Ms Belle and Ms Best are the joints headmistresses of Whyteleafe School.
+Miss Belle and Miss Best are the joint headmistresses of Whyteleafe School.
 They are referred to as "The Beauty and the Beast", a name intended to be rude by Elizabeth but stuck.
-While they leave it to the children at the meetings, they can be called for help by the head boy and girl.
+While they leave it to the children at the meetings, they can be called for help by William and Rita.